-Disabling the transmitter during a break condition causes the transmitter to cease transmission of the break character at the end of the current character.
+Disabling the transmitter during a break condition causes the transmitter to cease transmission of the break character at the end of current character.
 No end of break stop bit will be transmitted.
 Even if the transmit buffer is empty, no buffer empty condition will occur nor will an underrun condition occur.
 Also, any word in the transmit buffer will remain.

-- 6.3.1.
-TRANSMITTER INTERRUPT CHANNELS.
+6.3.1 Transmitter Interrupt Channels

 The USART transmit section is assigned two interrupt channels.
 One channel indicates a buffer empty condition and the other channel indicates an underrun or end condition.
-These interrupting condition correspond to the BE, UE, and END flag bits of the transmitter status register (TSR).
-The flag bits will function as described in 6.3.2 whether their associated interrupt channel is enabled or disabled. - 6.3.2.
-TRANSMITTER STATUS REGISTER.
-The transmitter status register contains various transmitter error flags and transmitter control bits for selecting auto-turnaroundand loopback mode.
-The TSR is shown in figure 6.4.
+These interrupting conditions correspond to the BE, UE, and END flag bits of the transmitter status register (TSR).
+The flag bits will function as described in "6.3.2 Transmitter Status Register" whether their associated interrupt channel is enabled or disabled.

-Figure 6.4: Transmitter Status Register (TSR).
+6.3.2 Transmitter Status Register